AlyssaRicketts/IDE-IT-Frontend/README.md

         }

    c.
 Where the **Insert selection/deselection code here** is, insert the following:

         IEclipsePreferences prefs = <YourScope>Scope.<YourScope>.getNode(<YourNode>);
         prefs.put(<NodeName>, <value>);

-      YourScope should be replaced with the specific scope you are interested.
+      `<YourScope>` should be replaced with the specific scope you are interested.
 I.e. Instance, Configuration, Default, or BundleDefaults.
 See [here](https://www.vogella.com/tutorials/EclipsePreferences/article.html) for more information.

-      YourNode should be replaced with the preference node of interest.
-I.e. "org.eclipse.jdt.ui".
+      `<YourNode>` should be replaced with the preference node of interest.

-      NodeName should be replaced with the name of the preference of interest.
+      `<NodeName>` should be replaced with the name of the preference of interest.

-      Value should indicate the value you want this preference to be set to upon check/uncheck.
+      `<Value>` should indicate the value you want this preference to be set to upon check/uncheck.

    d.
 Add a new `else if` branch where the `Suggestion` object ID is checked against the desired string identifier

       i.
 Use `s.getID().equals(<insert string identifier>)`

    e.
 In this branch, call the newly created method, passing the parameter `checkBox` to it

 <sup>[back to top](#ide-it-frontend)</sup>